 Dana Center Role

-Heather leads technical assistance initiatives that support state- and institutional-level work for Dana Center Mathematics Pathways (formerly the New Mathways Project), an initiative to modernize entry-level college mathematics programs through working with states and colleges.
-Through communication, tools, and resources, she builds collaborative partnerships to plan, implement, and evaluate mathematics pathways in multiple states.
+Heather leads technical assistance initiatives that support state- and institutional-level work for Dana Center Mathematics Pathways, a transformative redesign to modernize entry-level college mathematics programs through working with states, systems, universities, and colleges.
+Through communication, tools, and resources, she builds collaborative partnerships to plan, implement, and scale mathematics pathways to normative practice.

 Before Joining the Dana Center